hcarlens/NN-Topology-Post/index.md

 (1) Let's assume $W$ has a non-zero determinant.
 Then it is a bijective linear function with a linear inverse.
 Linear functions are continuous.
 So, multiplying by $W$ is a homeomorphism.
 (2) Translations are homeomorphisms
 (3) tanh (and sigmoid and softplus but not ReLU) are continuous functions with continuous inverses.
 They are bijections if we are careful about the domain and range we consider.
-Applying them pointwise is a homemorphism
+Applying them pointwise is a homeomorphism

 Thus, if $W$ has a non-zero determinant, our layer is a homeomorphism. ∎